(A) The following sign requirements shall be met:

 (2) ) In addition to the sign at the entrance of the school as mandated in paragraph (A) of this rule, every school shall have at least one sign that reads "All Services Performed By Students".
 The sign shall be placed in a location that is clearly visible in the clinic and near the main entrance of the school.

 (3) The board's sanitary rules shall be posted in all clinics and classrooms.

 (B) The following advertising requirements shall be met:

 (b) "Opening soon" signs and all advertisements prior to issuance of a license shall include the statement: "No students shall enroll or sign a contract until the school's license has been approved."

 (6) Any advertisement or piece of promotional literature written or used by a school holding a license with the board must carry the name and address as listed on its license.

 (7) No school or its agents shall advertise or imply that the school is "recommended" or "endorsed" by the board.
-If reference is made to the license issued by the board, this official reference shall only read, "Licensed by the Ohio State Board of Cosmetology."
+If reference is made to the license issued by the board, the official reference shall only read, "Licensed by The Ohio State Board of Cosmetology."
 All schools advertising that they are accredited or offer grants from the United States department of education (USDOE) shall follow the accrediting agency and/or USDOE laws and rules as to advertisements.

 (8) Any advertisement, electronic messaging or piece of promotional literature written or used by a private school must be prepared and presented in such a manner as to avoid leaving any false or misleading impressions with respect to the school, its personnel, its courses and services, or the occupational opportunities for its graduates.